ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   New canvas for each problem domain.

+    -   Under 20 minutes for each initial draft.

+-   Strengthen assumptions using '5 Whys':

+    -   Customer problem descriptions.

+    -   Revenue (e.g. number of customer; existing market size; percentage we will capture; they currently pay X; etc.)

 -   Identify market type (new, existing, re-segment niche/price).

     -   Affects how you approach customers.